-Southern Wesleyan University verifies the files of those students identified by the central processing system as requiring verification when the Free Application for Federal Student Aid (FAFSA) is returned.
-Therefore, the student applicant should submit the FAFSA as soon as possible after the previous year’s taxes are filed.
-When the FAFSA has been returned to the Financial Aid Office electronically, if the file requires federally-mandated verification procedures, the student will be notified and will need to complete and submit the Verification Worksheet as well as submit a copy of the previous year’s Tax Return Transcript.
+Southern Wesleyan University is required to verify the files of those students identified by the FAFSA central processing system as those flagged for random verification.
+Therefore, the student applicant should submit the FAFSA as soon as possible.
+When the FAFSA has been received by the Financial Aid Office electronically, if the file requires federally-mandated verification procedures, the student will be notified and will need to complete and submit verification paperwork, which includes a Verification Worksheet and a copy of the relevant Tax Return Transcript.
 The Tax Return Transcript may be obtained from the IRS by phone at 1-800-908-9946 or online at www.irs.gov.
-The Financial Aid Office is required to certify that all information submitted is complete and consistent; in the event that questions may arise in the verification process, certain other documents may be required of the student to substantiate claims or to resolve conflicting information.
-Compliance with all such requests is necessary, and federal funds cannot be certified or released to a student until all such verification is complete.
+The Financial Aid Office is required to certify that all submitted verification paperwork is complete and consistent with the data entered on the FAFSA; in the event that questions may arise in the verification process, certain other documents may be required of the student to substantiate claims or to resolve conflicting information.
+Compliance with all such requests is necessary, and federal funds cannot be certified or released to a student until verification is complete.

 ALL students must submit (in addition to the FAFSA), the following forms to the Financial Aid Office: